Our philosophy on financial return

 - There are limited impact funds in specific asset classes.

 - Exclusionary Screens can remove the direct exposure to specific companies which derive revenue from the screened sectors but that doesn’t always remove the business involvement in those sectors by other companies in the portfolio.

 - Currently, there isn’t a standardized framework for measuring ESG data, so the ratings for companies can vary widely between ESG ratings agencies.

 - The measurement, evaluation and data are limited for understanding impact and how to integrate it into the decision-making process that considers risk, return, and impact.

 While the aforementioned limitations can appear to be challenges these are actually opportunities for foundations, beneficiaries, and investors to work together to be field builders and develop tools to drive more capital towards impact.

 - AJL Foundation's Expression of Interest for Impact-Oriented Investment Advisor (September 2018)

 - AJL Foundation's Request for Proposal for Impact-Oriented Investment Advisor (December 2018)

-- Impact Investing Journey, Timeline and Resources (Blog post)
+- Impact Investing Journey: Timeline and Resources (part 5) - Blog Post

 If you have any questions or would like additional detail regarding our investment strategies and performance, please don't hesitate to reach out to Kristi Petrie at firstname.lastname@example.org.